-I was driving to work with a lawyer friend last week and we got onto the topic of putting video on their website.
+I was driving to work with a lawyer friend recently and we got onto the topic of putting video on their website.
 We both agreed it was a great idea but when I asked her if she could do it she looked at me blankly.

 “Why would I do it?” was written all over her face.
 I looked at her and said “because if you can write a blog, you should be able to post video too.
 At the end of the day, it’s just data.”

 Here’s the reality: it simply isn’t as easy to manage video as it is to manage a word document.

 For those of us who aren’t overly technical, we’ve always left it to the millennial intern or someone in IT to help out because it’s a pain to manage.
 Different formats, file sizes, embed codes — simply too difficult to figure out.

 That’s all changed now.

 If your business is working with video but not very efficiently or if you are not working with video yet, then it’s time to sort it out once and for all.
 Here’s a simple guide to help you understand what is happening with video and how you can get the best out of your video management platform.

 First, imagine the world of business that works with video is split into two main groups:

 - Where video IS the business, and